dccuchile/wefe/doc/user_guide.rst

 To do this, you must set the :code:`add_results` parameter as :code:`True`.
 This default value will activate the option to aggregate the results by averaging their absolute values.

-This aggregation function can be changed through the `aggregation_function` parameter.
-Here you can specify a string that defines some of the aggregation types that are already implemented, as well as provide a function which operates on the dataframe of the results.
+This aggregation function can be modified through the `aggregation_function` parameter.
+Here you can specify a string that defines some of the aggregation types that are already implemented, as well as provide a function that operates in the dataframe of the results.

-The default options available are:
+The aggregation functions available are:

 - Average :code:`avg`
 - Average of the absolute values :code:`abs_avg`
 - Sum :code:`sum`
 - Sum of the absolute values, :code:`abs_sum`

+Notice that some functions are more appropriate for certain metrics.
 For example, for the previous case, let's aggregate the results by the average of the absolute values obtained:

 >>> WEAT_gender_results_agg = run_queries(WEAT,
 >>>                                   gender_queries,